NucleoFusion/cruise/docs/about/index.md

 ## Features

-- Manage Lifecycles of Docker Artifacts, currently supports,
+- Manage Lifecycles of Artifacts, currently supports,
   1. Containers
   2. Images
   3. Networks
   4. Volumes
-- Aggregated Detailed statistics of Docker Artifacts
+- Aggregated Detailed statistics of Artifacts
 - Aggregated Monitoring and Logging service
 - Scanning Images for Vulnerabilities
 - ...and more to come